fmodica/fretboard/README.md

 You can also check out my <a target="_blank" href="http://frank-modica.com/#/voiceleader/index">Guitar Voiceleading Helper</a>, where I use the fretboard to help users create progressions with good voice leading.

 ## Tests
-Tests for the jQuery plugin are <a href="https://github.com/fmodica/fretboard/tree/master/jquery-plugin/tests">here</a>.
-I am working on tests for the AngularJS directive.
+Unit tests for the jQuery plugin and the Angular directive are <a href="https://github.com/fmodica/fretboard/tree/master/tests/spec">here</a>.